Triqqo/security-scanning-quickstart/README.md

   - For example: `docker run -v $PWD:/workspace aquasec/trivy config /workspace --skip-dirs venv --file-patterns dockerfile:Dockerfile`
   - Note that this also picks up the Cloudformation stack, even though the file-patterns flag is given.
 Hence it being experimental.
 - Checkov (see below) could have also been used, but requires a paid upgrade for anything beyond basic linting of the Dockerfile (i.e. container runtime scanning, base image vulnerabilities, etc.)
-  - Do note that basic linting of the Dockerfile is still wise to do with Checkov, as Trivy's config scanning seems to be in the experimental stage
+  - Note that basic linting of the Dockerfile is still wise to do with Checkov, as Trivy's config scanning seems to be in the experimental stage

 ## Infrastructure as Code
 Tool: Checkov